-Key benefits of training with UCSF include:
+Key benefits of training with UCSF also include access to:

 - All curriculum areas, including PCLC Pediatrics

-- Experience integrating palliative care into the ICU environment, population health, and sub-specialty practices, including a cancer center
+- Experience in integrating palliative care into the ICU environment, population health, and sub-specialty practices, including a cancer center

 - Expertise in building partnerships with community service organizations

-- Experience developing inpatient comfort-care beds and community-based palliative care services within a safety net health system
+- Experience in developing inpatient comfort-care beds and community-based palliative care services within a safety net health system

 - A veteran palliative care program providing services across the continuum for both adults and children